 Try to be strong, friendly, and give true answers.
 Your answers determine the fate of your visa.

 Pay the Italy tourism visa fee.
 Once you submit your application, you have to pay the visa processing fee.
-The fee for all short-stay Schengen visas is the dame, so is Italy.
+The fee for all short-stay visas is the “same”, for instance, Italy cultural visa.

 Adults have to pay €80.
 The 6-12 Minors will pay €40, and under six minors are free-charge.
 Please remember that if you don’t get a visa, your fee is non-refundable.